How to Test a Car Battery

 Your car’s battery is what supplies power to the ignition system so the engine can start.
 Without it, the car can’t turn on, leaving you stranded in Danvers, Peabody, or Salem.
 A battery usually lasts about four years before needing replaced.
 If you think that time might be coming up, you’ll want to test it out before it stops working.

-Below, we'll tell you exactly how to test a car battery.
-We'll also go over some warning signs of a failing battery.
-Read through our informative guide and contact us at Ira Toyota of Danvers if you have any questions!
+Below, we’ll tell you exactly how to test a car battery.
+We’ll also go over some warning signs of a failing battery.
+Read through our informative guide and schedule a service appointment at Ira Toyota of Danvers.

 Testing a Car Battery with a Multimeter